andersonopt/website/content/blog/product-release-notes-7-21-20.md

 # **Features and New Functionality**

-_This was our biggest release to date!
-Read through to learn more about the new features and updates in this latest update._
+_This was our biggest release to date.
+Read through to learn more about all the new features and updates available in our latest release._

 ## App Interface Updates

-In order to get to our longer-term redesign, we needed to update our code structure; as a result, you'll see some interim updates to the app interface -- these changes are just a stepping stone to get us toward our longer-term redesign.
+In order to get to our longer-term app redesign, we needed to update parts of our code structure to make the long-term changes feasible; as a result, you'll see some interim updates to the app interface -- these changes are just a stepping stone to get us toward our longer-term redesign, but we hope they'll already make the app simpler and easier to use.

 Here are some of the main areas that changed.